RasaHQ/rasa-nlu-examples/docs/docs/classifier/naive-bayes.md

 In this example we are extracting sparse features with two CountVectorsFeaturizer instances, the first of which produces sparse bag-of-words features, and the second which produces sparse bags-of-character-ngram features.

-Note that in the following example, setting the `class_weight` parameter to None explicitly does have an effect because our default value for this paramter is "balanced".
+We've also set the alpha smoothing parameter to 0.1.

 ```yaml
 language: en